m-voit/concepts-of-programming-languages/study-project/paper.md

 ## Parser for Boolean expressions

 The parser for Boolean expressions is a practical example to compare functional programming in Go and JavaScript.
-It is implemented using functional programming concepts and will be used to provide code examples for various functional programming aspects discussed later.
+It is implemented using functional programming concepts and will be used to provide code examples for various functional programming concepts discussed later.
-Generally speaking the parser is built using parser combinators, which are a good example to be implemented with functional programming.
+Generally speaking the parser is built using parser combinators, which are well suited to be implemented with functional programming.
-The parser parses Boolean expressions with the following EBNF grammar.
+The parser parses Boolean expressions of the following EBNF grammar.

 ```ebnf
 <expression> ::= <term> { <or> <term> }